TheMMC/In-Place_Upgrade_Helper/README.md

 -start inplace-upgrade of a Windows-Edition of your choice.
 This stops Windows-Setup from using any build-in BIOS/UEFI/Firmware-key or using your current edition without asking.
 This is done by using OEM/-GLVK-keys as setup parameter.
 Official upgrade-paths still apply: https://learn.microsoft.com/en-us/windows/deployment/upgrade/windows-upgrade-paths

 -start a forced inplace-upgrade to keep all apps and settings.
 This method uses registry modifcations in combination with OEM-GLVK-keys.
 This allowes shenanigans like Pro to Home, Education Pro or Enterprise, or even something like Win10 Education to Win10 IoT Enterprise LTSC.
 This is of course unsupported by Microsoft.
-Create a backup and use a your own risk.
+Create a backup and use at your own risk.